telicent-oss/jena-fuseki-kafka/README.md

 ```
 This prints the dry-run command.

-If you hvae run this file, then change it, simply source the file again.
+If you need to change the setup, edit this file, commit it and simply source the
+file again.

 Dry run
 ```